ACCESS-NRI/procedures-and-practices/docs/technical/documentation_platform_strategy.md

 2.  **Technical documentation:** describes technical detail that is of interest to a narrow audience with specialist knowledge.
 This can be further subdivided into

-    a.
-Versioned documentation that resides in the same repository as model component code, and is updated in lock-step to reflect changes to the code
+    1. Versioned documentation that resides in the same repository as model component code, and is updated in lock-step to reflect changes to the code

-    b.
-Other technical documentation that is less closely tied to rapidly varying and versioned codebases, e.g. documentation relating to the generation of input data such as bathymetry
+    2. Other technical documentation that is less closely tied to rapidly varying and versioned codebases, e.g. documentation relating to the generation of input data such as bathymetry
+    3. More general documentation such as policies and practices

 It is important that versioned technical documentation is identifiable by version, so that it is straightforward to find the technical